Robert R. Gilruth: NASA career

 Gilruth had been working on hypersonic missile rockets as the assistant director of the Pilotless Aircraft Research Division of NACA.
 He and his team pushed their superiors to pursue a program to launch satellites into space, but he was rebuffed by administrators.
 The dynamic quickly changed after the Soviets succeeded in launching Sputnik, and Gilruth became involved in the transition of NACA into NASA.

 When NASA was created, Gilruth became head of the Space Task Group, tasked with putting a man in space before the Soviet Union.

-In 1961, when President John F. Kennedy announced that America would put a man on the Moon before the end of the decade (the 1960s), Gilruth was "aghast" and unsure that such a goal could be accomplished.
+In 1961, when President John F. Kennedy announced that America would put a man on the Moon before the end of the decade (the 1960s) and bring him back safely to Earth, Gilruth was "aghast" and unsure that such a goal could be accomplished.
 He was integral to the creation of the Gemini program, which he advocated as a means for NASA to learn more about operating in space before attempting a lunar landing.

 In 1962, he was awarded the President's Award for Distinguished Federal Civilian Service by President John F. Kennedy.

 Soon the Apollo program was born, and Gilruth was made head of the NASA center which ran it, the new Manned Spacecraft Center (MSC) (now the Johnson Space Center).
 Gilruth was inducted into the National Space Hall of Fame in 1969 and served as director of the MSC until his retirement in 1972.
 He was inducted as a member of the inaugural class to the International Space Hall of Fame in 1976.
 He oversaw a total of 25 crewed space flights, from Mercury-Redstone 3 to Apollo 15.

 In 1971, Gilruth, along with the Apollo 15 crew, was awarded the Collier Trophy.

 In 1992, Gilruth was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum, in 1994, he was inducted into the National Aviation Hall of Fame and in 2015, the Minnesota Aviation Hall of Fame as a posthumous induction.